nasa/cumulus-api/content/granules.md

 ## Bulk Update Granules CollectionId

 Updates a batch of existing granules' linked collection (`collectionId`) in postgres and ES.
-Expects payload to contain a list of granules, a new collectionId to update them to, and an optional `esConcurrency` value that allows modification of concurrent Elasticsearch requests utilized by the endpoint.
+Expects payload to contain a list of granules and a new collectionId to update them to.

-This endpoint will fail if non-existant granuleIds are provided, it can only be used to change existing granules' collectionId in both datastores.
+This endpoint will fail if non-existant granuleIds are provided, it can only be used to change existing granules' collectionId in postgres.

 Returns status 200 on successful update, 404 if the `granuleId` can not be found in the database, or 400 for datastore write or validation errors.

-**Note**: For elastic search enabled versions of Cumulus, if writes from this endpoint fail, there is a high risk that the postgres and elasticsearch datastores will be out of sync for some (but not all ) of the granuleIds requested for update.

 If a write failure occurs, the endpoint is idempotent so the operation can be re-run and should correct the discrepancy.